Updated: Mar 8

 On January 18, 2011, the Forecast Icing Potential (FIP) found on the operational Aviation Weather Center (AWC) website received a much-needed face lift.
 For this update, the Forecast Icing Potential was transitioned to the Forecast Icing Product (FIP).
 This next generation FIP is following in the footsteps of its analysis counterpart, the Current Icing Product (CIP).
-A little over two years prior, the Current Icing Potential also got a face lift and was transitioned to a suite of three (3) products, namely, CIP Probability, CIP Severity and CIP SLD - SLD stands for Supercooled Large Drops.
+A little over two years prior, the Current Icing Potential also got a face lift and was transitioned to a suite of three (3) products, namely, CIP Probability, CIP Severity and CIP SLD - SLD stands for Supercooled Large Drop icing.
 FIP will underwent this same transformation in 2009, but the new calibrated version of FIP carries more than just a simple name change.

 Just like CIP, FIP now consist of a suite of products, namely, FIP Probability, FIP Severity and FIP SLD.
 FIP severity also includes the 25-percent and 50-percent masked FIP severity products.
 With the addition of these products, FIP is also getting its turn to be calibrated.
 While the FIP severity field and FIP SLD field will look similar to the operational CIP counterpart, the FIP probability field will look a bit different especially at the forecasts beyond 6 hours.

 From uncalibrated to calibrated